-September 3, 2024.
-The Washoe County Planning Commission (PC) reviewed the proposed amendments to Washoe County Code Chapter 110 (Development Code) and voted 5-2 to recommend approval of Development Code Amendment WDCA24-0004 to the Board.
-In doing so, the Planning Commission was only required to make one of four possible findings set forth in Washoe County Code Section 110.818.15(e):
+February 4, 2025.
+The Washoe County Planning Commission (PC) reviewed the proposed amendments to Washoe County Code Chapter 110 (Development Code) and voted 5-1 to recommend approval of Development Code Amendment WDCA25-0001 to the Board.
+In doing so, the Planning Commission was only required to make one of four possible findings set forth in Washoe County Code Section 110.818.15(e).
+The Planning Commission made all four findings, which are set forth below:

 - 1. Consistency with Master Plan.
 The proposed development code amendment is in substantial compliance with the policies and action programs of the Washoe County Master Plan; - 2.
 Promotes the Purpose of the Development Code.
-The proposed development code amendment will not adversely impact the public health, safety or welfare, and will promote the original purposes for the Development Code as expressed in Article 918, Adoption of Development Code;
+The proposed development code amendment will not adversely impact the public health, safety or welfare, and will promote the original purposes for the Development Code as expressed in Article 918, Adoption of Development Code; - 3.
+Response to Changed Conditions.
+The proposed development code amendment responds to changed conditions or further studies that have occurred since the Development Code was adopted by the Board of County Commissioners, and the

-- 3. Response to Changed Conditions.
-The proposed development code amendment responds to changed conditions or further studies that have occurred since the Development Code was adopted by the Board of County Commissioners, and the requested amendment allow for a more desirable utilization of land within the regulatory zones; and - 4.
+- requested amendment allows for a more desirable utilization of land within the regulatory zones; and - 4.
 No Adverse Affects.
 The proposed development code amendment will not adversely affect the implementation of the policies and action programs of the Conservation Element or the Population Element of the Washoe County Master Plan.